-The Company acts the holding company of a subsidiary.
-The Company and its subsidiary are collectively referred to as "the Group".
-These financial statements present the financial performance and position of the Company only.
-In these financial statements, the investment in subsidiary is stated at cost less provision for impairment losses (refer accounting policy on impairment) in accordance with International Financial Reporting Standards 10 Consolidated Financial Statements.
-In order to have a fuller understanding of the results of operations, financial position, changes in equity and cash flows, the consolidated financial statements of the Group issued separately on 26 April 2017 should be referred to.
+The Company acts the holding company of its subsidiaries.
+The Company and its subsidiaries are collectively referred to as "the Group".
+These financial statements present the financial performance and position of the Company only and do not include the operating results and financial position of subsidiaries.
+In these financial statements, the investment in subsidiaries is stated at cost less provision for impairment losses (refer accounting policy on impairment) in accordance with International Financial Reporting Standards 10 Consolidated Financial Statements.
+In order to have a fuller understanding of the results of operations, financial position, changes in equity and cash flows, the consolidated financial statements of the Group issued on 11 April 2018 should be referred to.